gambol99/embassy/README.md

 Example Usage
 -------------

-    - You already have some means service discovery, registering container services with a backend (take a look at [service-registrar](https://github.com/gambol99/service-registrar) or [registrator](https://github.com/progrium/registrator) if)
+ - You already have some means service discovery, registering container services with a backend (take a look at [service-registrar](https://github.com/gambol99/service-registrar) or [registrator](https://github.com/progrium/registrator) if not)

     # docker run -d -P -e DISCOVERY="etcd://HOST:4001" gambol99/embassy

 - Service discovery has registered mutiple containers for a service, say 'app1' in the backend

     /services/prod/app1/80/49173/e6d41829bd76   <- instance
     /services/prod/app1/80/49175